OthankQ/100-days-of-code/r1-log.md

 ### R1D70
 Finished lecture #190 of Zero to Mastery course!
 Started the React section and got to build components!
 Also started a website project with a friend of mine and did some good amount of structuring and styling on it!

+### R1D71
+Just managed to finish lecture #192 today.
+Props and state is not easy to wrap my head around.
+I 'kind of' get it, but not too confident.